adwise-fiu/Level-Site-PPDT/README.md

     eval $(minikube docker-env)

 #### Running Kubernetes Commands
-After starting minikube you will need to build the necessary Docker image using the docker build command.
-The resulting image needs to have a specific label, ppdt:experiment.
-You can build this image using the following command.

-    docker build -t ppdt:experiment .

 The next step is to deploy the level sites.
 The level sites need to be deployed before any other portion of the system.
 This can be done by using the following command.